AnnoLLM: Making Large Language Models to Be Better Crowdsourced Annotators: Introduction

 \section{Introduction}

 Labeled data refers to a dataset that has been manually annotated with predefined target labels or categories.
 It is crucial to develop machine learning models for many NLP tasks, such as sentiment analysis \cite{socher-etal-2013-recursive}, machine translation \cite{seq2seq} and word sense disambiguation \cite{he-yiu-2022-controllable}.
-The process of labeling data is typically done by human annotators who are given specific guidelines and criteria on how to assign labels to each instance in the dataset.
+The process of labeling data is typically done by human annotators under specific guidelines and criteria on how to assign labels to each instance in the dataset.
 For example, in sentiment analysis, each sentence or document may be labeled with a polarity score such as ``positive'', ``negative'', or ``neutral''.
-However, it is very labor-intensive and time-consuming to create a large dataset with human annotation, which limits the availability of such data and the applicability of machine learning models in various NLP tasks.
+However, it is very labor-intensive and time-consuming to create a large dataset with human annotation, which limits the availability of such data in various NLP tasks.

-Previous works have demonstrated that large-scale pre-trained language models (LLMs), such as GPT-3 \cite{NEURIPS2020_1457c0d6} and PaLM \cite{https://doi.org/10.48550/arxiv.2204.02311}, achieve impressive results in various downstream tasks without collecting large-scale task-specific data or tuning model parameter but only with a few examples as instructions.
-OpenAI has recently launched the GPT-3.5 series, which are the upgraded versions of GPT-3, and trained on a blend of text and code published before the end of 2021.
-In the meanwhile, OpenAI also unveiled ChatGPT, another fine-tuned version of GPT-3.5.
-Within just two months since its release, ChatGPT has garnered a massive following of 100 million users worldwide, garnering significant global attention.
+Previous works have shown that LLMs, such as GPT-3 \cite{NEURIPS2020_1457c0d6} and PaLM \cite{chowdhery2022palm}, achieve impressive results in many downstream tasks without requiring large-scale task-specific data or parameter tuning, but only with a few examples as instructions.
+OpenAI has recently launched the GPT-3.5 series models, the upgraded versions of GPT-3.
+Shortly after, OpenAI also unveiled ChatGPT, another fine-tuned version of GPT-3.5, which has gained significant global attention since its launch.

-\citet{wang-etal-2021-want-reduce} showed that augmenting manually labeled data with pseudo-labeled data from GPT-3 could enhance the performance of models, particularly when the labeling budget is restricted.
+Augmenting manually labeled data with pseudo-labeled data from GPT-3 is helpful for many NLP tasks, particularly when the labeling budget is restricted \cite{wang-etal-2021-want-reduce}.
 However, the quality of GPT-3's labeled data still lags behind that of manually labeled data.
-Considering the GPT-3.5 model's remarkable few-shot and zero-shot capabilities across various tasks and the expensive nature of manual annotation, we raise an essential and significant inquiry: Can GPT-3.5 potentially replace crowdsourced annotators?
+Considering the GPT-3.5 models' remarkable zero/few-shot capabilities, we raise an essential and significant inquiry: \textit{Can GPT-3.5 potentially replace crowdsourced annotators?}